 ...and it’s fun seeing them come to life before your eyes, isn’t it?

 Before I was on the visual creation train for boss babes using Canva for curating profitable businesses, I was a home and food stylist.
 I appreciate an organized home — searching for things in random piles is the bane of my existence and I live for structure and order.
 But more than that?
 I like a good flair of style with my organization.
 It has to have a touch of NS baby!
 Which is why I started creating my own labels.

 Oh, love.
 All sorts!
 Canva is your own personal mecca with the ability to make home office labels for magazine holders, address labels, file folder markers, spice cabinet decoders + the list goes on.

-To get you started on your label making journey, I created a short tutorial + bonus template for you to use all on your own.
+To get you started on your label making journey, I created a short tutorial for you to create your labels all on your own.